Data sourced from public government registers. Always verify directly with Access Canberra before making hiring decisions. Read full disclaimer.

 1

 Access Canberra is Australian Capital Territory's principal regulator for the building and construction industry, responsible for licensing all demolishers who perform regulated work in the state.
-The AC issues and renews licences, sets minimum requirements for licensees, investigates complaints, and takes disciplinary action against non-compliant operators.
+The Access Canberra issues and renews licences, sets minimum requirements for licensees, investigates complaints, and takes disciplinary action against non-compliant operators.

 As of February 2026, Access Canberra oversees 2 licensed demolishers across Australian Capital Territory, covering 2 licence classes.
 This represents one of the most comprehensive licensing regimes in Australia, designed to protect consumers and maintain industry standards.